tinacms/tina.io/content/blog/branch-patterns-automate-prs.md

 ### How to run the action

 Now that we have created the action, when you create a pull request, you need to add `/schedule YYYY-MM-DD` to your pull request description.
-At this point the action will check all PRs until the date matches and then deploy the code.
+This Github Action will run on the schedule defined in the cron statement and check for PRs where the date matches and then deploy the code.
 If you need precise deployments you can use `/schedule 2019-12-31T00:00:00.000Z.`

 ## How to keep up to date with Tina?